The featured image of this post is based on a picture by Here and now, unfortunately, ends my journey on Pixabay on Pixabay

 myMultiProg MK2

 At the end of 2013, I bought an adapter called myMultiProg MK2 to program all the different AVR chips with a DIP socket (DIP8, DIP14, DIP20, DIP28, DIP40) off-board, provided they understand the ISP protocol.
-So technically, it is not a programmer.
+So, technically, it is not a programmer.
 You either need a programmer of the myAVR family or any programmer with a 6-pin ISP cable.
 The good thing is that you can plug the MCU in order to program it.
-Furthermore, there is also an external crystal, which can be used if the fuses have been set in a way so that such an external crystal is necessary.
+Furthermore, there is also an external crystal, which can be used if the fuses have been set so that such an external crystal is necessary.
 Would I buy this adapter board again?
 Probably not!
-I meanwhile have a HV programmer with many different DIP sockets.
+I, meanwhile, have an HV programmer with many different DIP sockets.
 So I can initialize (and resurrect) all MCUs that have a DIP socket.
-ISP programming itself is something, I usually do on board.
+ISP programming itself is something I usually do on board.

 Bus Pirate

 In 2014, I bought a Bus Pirate.
-This is actually a little tool that can be used for a lot of different things, listening and talking in many different protocols, such as I2C, OneWire, SPI, UART, you name it.
+This is a little tool that can be used for many different things, listening and talking many different protocols, such as I2C, OneWire, SPI, UART, you name it.
 It also can act as an ISP programmer.
-However, I must admit, I never used it as a programmer, though.
+However, I must admit, I never used it as a programmer.
 So maybe it shouldn’t show up in this list.
 It costs around €30, and you spend a few bucks more for the probes and perhaps an acrylic case.
 Would I buy one of those again?
 I am not sure.
-It is nice to have the ability to actually generate signals for the different protocols or to sniff them.
-However, you can get by without it, since there are enough programs for Arduinos around for generating the signals, and it is enough to have a logic analyzer for sniffing (provided it has a protocol decoder).
+It is nice to have the ability to generate signals for the different protocols or to sniff them.
+However, you can get by without it since there are enough programs for Arduinos around to generate the signals, and it is enough to have a logic analyzer for sniffing (provided it has a protocol decoder).
 So, probably, I would not buy it again.

 Another USBasp programmer

 In 2015, I tried one of the Chinese USBasp programmers.
-It is able to switch between 3.3 and 5 volts.
+It can switch between 3.3 and 5 volts.
 And it is not only the supply voltage that is changed but also the signal lines.
 It came with a cable and a 10-to-6-pin adapter.
 So basically everything you want for just €7.08, postage included.
 It took, of course, a few weeks since it was sent from China.
-Meanwhile, I have seen the same programmer for €4.99, postage included from a German eBay shop.
-I think, it is a good choice when you want to buy your first programmer, and you are budget-conscious.
+Meanwhile, I saw the same programmer for €4.99, with postage included from a German eBay shop.
+It is a good choice when you want to buy your first programmer and are budget-conscious.

 DIAMEX USB-ISP-programmer for AVR

 In 2019, I bought a new programmer, an STK500v2 compatible programmer in a nice acrylic case with 6- and a 10-pin ISP header.
 It has two DIP switches, which can be used to select the target voltage and whether the voltage should be applied to the target.
-Actually, when the supply is supposed to be disconnected from the target, the Vcc pin shows a voltage of 2.5 volts.
-Why this is the case, the support people couldn’t explain.
+When the supply is supposed to be disconnected from the target, the Vcc pin shows a voltage of 2.5 volts.
+Why is this the case?
+The support people couldn’t explain it.
 And in any case, it does not hurt.
 The programmer cost around €20 when I bought it, now it is €22.
-It is quite a robust device.
-However, it only can program AVRs with the ISP interface, i.e., it does not speak TPI, PDI nor UPDI.
+It is a pretty robust device.
+However, it can only program AVRs with the ISP interface, i.e., it does not speak TPI, PDI, or UPDI.
 Would I buy it again?
 This is not clear yet.
-The Atmel-ICE that I bought recently is faster (three times) and has many more features.
+The Atmel-ICE I recently bought is faster (three times) and has many more features.
 However, it seems to be a good idea to have a backup.

 Atmel-ICE

 The Atmel-ICE is the premium programmer/debugger you can get when you want to work with AVR and SAM chips.
-Recently, Microchip came up with the SNAP programmer/debugger that is much cheaper (but it neither has any cables nor an enclosure).
+Recently, Microchip came up with the SNAP programmer/debugger, which is much cheaper (but it does not have any cables or an enclosure).
 Atmel-ICE comes in three different versions:

 • ATATMEL-ICE-PCBA: Only the PCB, no cables, no enclosure,